 There are historic and nature walks to explore, sandstone buildings to see, scenic lookouts to ascend and a bounty of wineries, breweries and more local produce to eat and drink your fill as well.
-So, when city life gets a little too fast-paced and you need a break, a breath of fresh country air and a drive to unwind, pick one of these charming country towns and you’ll be all set.
+So, when city life gets a little too fast-paced and you need a break, a breath of fresh country air and a scenic drive to unwind, pick one of these charming country towns and you’ll be all set.

 1. Canungra, Scenic Rim

 Canungra is a tiny and charming town found just over an hour’s drive from Brisbane.
 It’s located on the eastern edge of the Scenic Rim and is the gateway to Lamington National Park as well as the Gold Coast Hinterland.
-It’s the ideal location to begin many bushwalks and birdwatching adventures in the region and that’s not to mention the many spectacular views and breathtaking lookouts.
+It’s the ideal location to begin many bushwalks and hikes and birdwatching adventures in the region and that’s not to mention the many spectacular views and breathtaking lookouts.